front view of the Bill and Vieve Gore School of Business

 Clinic counselors are graduate students in Westminster's Master of Counseling program and are skilled at treating mental health issues.
 Counselors also work under the supervision of faculty or a licensed mental health provider.

 Because this is a training clinic and does not have a psychiatric prescriber, we cannot provide treatment for severe alcohol or substance use problems, chronic or acute suicidality, unmedicated psychosis, or issues that may require more intensive treatment.
-If you are a current Westminster student looking for mental health counseling, please contact the Counseling Center.
+If you are a current Westminster student looking for mental health counseling, please contact Integrated Wellness Mental Health Services.

 SCHEDULE AN APPOINTMENT